-Dr. Roshan Yoganathan is a Project Manager and Scientist, Product and Process Development at the Centre for Commercialization of Regenerative Medicine.
-Prior to this he was a Senior Postdoctoral researcher at the University of New South Wales (UNSW) (Sydney, Australia) and he also held a MITACS Elevate Postdoctoral Fellowship in the Faculty of Pharmacy at the University of Toronto (UofT).
+Dr. Roshan Yoganathan is a subject matter expert in the area of biomaterials for cancer therapy and regenerative medicine applications with over 5 years of start-up experience in the area of combination products and class III medical devices.
+During his tenure at CCRM he was promoted from Development Scientist to Project Manager/Scientist and responsible for leading the Biomaterials and Devices platform.
+Roshan has also held several postdoctoral appointments such as Senior Postdoctoral researcher at the University of New South Wales (UNSW) (Sydney, Australia) and a Mitacs Elevate Postdoctoral Fellowship with Receptor Therapeutics and the University of Toronto (UofT).
 His scholarly route started with an undergraduate degree in Biomedical Engineering at UofT, then a Masters and PhD in Biomedical Engineering, both at UNSW.
 The focus of much of his work has been on the use of biomaterials for drug delivery and tissue engineering applications.
 In his spare time he enjoys playing sports, and is known to be an avid volleyball, badminton and basketball player.

 Posts by: Roshan

 .
 The work by Joe Landolina and Suneris Inc., highlighted by Stacey Johnson in her recent post, helps bring to the forefront the industry’s motivation to utilize “smart biomaterials”.
 The Armed Forces Institute of Regenerative Medicine has been researching smart biomaterials that could be used to treat soldiers injured in the field.
 Photo: Flickr Commons […]

 Only in the fictional land of Oz does water cause witches to melt.
 In the real world, water is essential to life and a valuable resource.
 Scientifically known as H2O, it is used to irrigate crops and even to enlarge/swell biomaterial gels (more on that later).
 As a biomaterials scientist, I’m particularly interested in the […]